rmrodrigues/transmissionbt-notifications/README.md

 Currently, the file contains only one entry, the logger file path.
 This configuration must be used to persiste another configuration that will be used by another notification sender.

 ###How it works?
-Basically the transamission-daemon allows us to define a script that is executed after a download is done, given us some information such as: torrent ID, Torrent File Path, and other information.
-These information exported and we access it with environment variables, see all available [Variables][].
+Basically the transamission-daemon allows us to define a script that is executed after a download is done, given us some information such as: Torrent ID, Torrent Name, and other information.
+All that information is exported as environment variables, see all available [Variables][].

+####Notification Provider
+This is the start point of the application, it is executed by the transmission-daemon and after it do all needed work.
+So, the notification provadir when is executed, it get all sender scripts from folder `senders` and execute one by one at time.

 ###New Senders
+You can create your custom sender.
+To do that, you only need create the shell script and put it on senders folder and it will be automatically executed by the notification provider.

 ###Useful/External Links
 [Transmission-rpc][]

 [Configuration Misc][]

+[Variables][]